'Hege bill' passes House committee

 He ran again in 2010 and was defeated in the primary by former sheriff David Grice, prompting state lawmakers to offer a constitutional amendment banning felons from running for sheriff in North Carolina.

-Hege attempted to find a loophole in the amendment with his expungement, so state lawmakers are now trying to pass House Bill 863 to clarify.
+Hege attempted to find a loophole in the amendment with his expungement, so state lawmakers are now trying to pass HB 863 to clarify.

-In order to become law, House Bill 863 must still be placed on the calendar for floor consideration, voted on, sent to the state Senate if approved, then sent to the governor and signed into law.
+In order to become law, HB 863 must still be placed on the calendar for floor consideration, voted on, sent to the state Senate if approved, then sent to the governor and signed into law.